-(Required - Windows platforms, Linux, and UNIX systems) The name of the component for which trace parameters are to be changed.
-This can either be the name of a broker, or of a Configuration Manager, or the fixed value, UserNameServer (all are case sensitive on UNIX systems and on Linux).
+(Required) This can either be the name of a broker, or of a Configuration Manager, or the fixed value, UserNameServer (all are case sensitive on UNIX systems and on Linux).

 Key words workbench and utility are reserved and must not be used as a component name.